 Some things to know

-For the dreamfeed to work, that is your baby doesn’t wake or require another feed later that night, she needs to be older than three months and able to settle without needing a breastfeed or bottle (gulp.
+For the dream feed to work – that is, your baby doesn’t wake or require another feed later in the night – she needs to be older than three months and able to settle without needing a breastfeed or bottle (Gulp.
 This is where I would have totally failed!).
 Patting, rocking or other assisted sleep techniques are also off the table.

-If your baby doesn’t do this, then chances are the dreamfeed isn’t going to work for you at this time.
+If your baby doesn’t do this, then chances are the dream feed isn’t going to work for you at this time.
 She’s still going to wake up between sleep cycles needing you to help her get back to sleep.
-It’s recommended then that you work on removing your baby’s sleep associations and teaching her to self settle.
+It’s recommended then that you work on changing your baby’s sleep associations and teaching her to self-settle.

-If your baby wakes up from the dreamfeed, it’s recommended that you put her back to bed awake, so that she doesn’t require feeding to get back to sleep.
+If your baby does wake up during the dream feed, it’s recommended that you put her back to bed awake, so that she doesn’t require feeding to get back to sleep.